 It is essential to simultaneously address other social drivers of stigma and discrimination against marginalized communities to reduce socioeconomic inequities and minority stress.
 For instance, this may include revising laws and policies that criminalize same-sex relationships, endorse discriminatory health care or employment practices against tobacco users or persons with disabilities.
-It may also involve addressing the commercial exploitation of less-stringent tobacco regulatory environments and indigenous tribal cultures.
+It may also involve strengthening less-stringent tobacco regulatory environments.